srackham/drake/README.md

 Of course you are free to eschew `await` and use the promises returned by asynchronous functions in any way that makes sense.

-## Drake man page
+### Drakefile execution
-To display the Drake options and command syntax run your drakefile with the `--help` option.
+A drakefile is executed from the command-line.
+Use the `--help` option to view Drake command-line options and syntax.
 For example:

 ```
 $ deno -A Drakefile.ts --help